pusichk/Interview-Prep-and-Cheat-Sheets/Languages/Python/README.md

 This section will focus on general information about Python.
 Things like: how to make a python script, using classes in python, how the language is interpreted, etc.

 ### Language Facts
+* Python is a dynamic language in the sense that variable types can be implicitly converted at runtime.
+However, it is important to note that the interpreter keeps track of all types at runtime.
 * Python is both a mix of call/pass-by-reference and call-by-value, similar to Java, referred to as __call-by-object-reference__.
 Immutable objects like integers, strings, tuples, etc. will be treated like _call-by-value_ and thus are not changed by a method.
 While on the other hand, if we pass in a list to a method it will change that list.

 ### Programs